cieb-unibas/jpap/README.md

-# jposap
+# jpap
-A pipeline for in-depth analysis of job postings.
+jpap ('job postings analyses pipeline') is a pipeline for in-depth analysis of job postings.